 Coverts hide all these attributes so people will like and trust them, they know if they are obvious about their self-absorbed traits, people won’t like them.
 They know they must appear humble to be liked and revered.
 They know how to play people, and how to charm them.”

-This is why they are so tricky, because their true selves and true intentions are deeply hidden behind a shiny exterior.
-Dr. Ramani says, charm, charisma, confidence, attractiveness, success intelligence, articulateness in human beings is the equivalent of colourful feathers and camouflage in animals.
-They draw people in to “their web” and unless we are aware, we can get drawn in.
+This is why they are so tricky because their true selves and true intentions are deeply hidden behind a shiny exterior.
+Dr Ramani says charm, charisma, confidence, attractiveness, success intelligence, and articulateness in human beings are equivalent to colourful feathers and camouflage in animals.
+They draw people in to “their web”, and unless we are aware, we can get drawn in.
 This is not a place that we want or need to be.

 Other Traits and Characteristics to be Aware of: